 The project benefits from expertise in (1) infectious diseases and immunology, and (2) advanced statistical methodology for medical sciences.
 We use integrative statistical approaches aimed at taking full advantage of the rich laboratory and clinical data collected or to be collected as part of the programme.
 Altogether, this collaborative research has the potential to develop concrete advances in our scientific understanding of the long-term physical effects of COVID-19, and it may suggest new avenues for therapeutic intervention.

-Joint research with Professor Ken Smith’s group (Department of Medicine, Cambridge Immunology Network) and Professor Christopher Hess’ group (Department of Medicine, Cambridge Immunology Network & University of Basel, Switzerland)
+Joint research with Professor Ken Smith’s group (Department of Medicine, Cambridge Immunology Network) and Professor Christoph Hess’ group (Department of Medicine, Cambridge Immunology Network & University of Basel, Switzerland)

 Prediction of evolving in-hospital mortality risk for COVID-19 patients